agmehta1/cse15l-lab-reports-1/lab-report-4-week-8.md

 ![Image](lab-report-4-ss/Them_snip2.png)

 * For our implementation, I do believe a small code change can be done to fix the program.
 The first link was the link that caused issues, and I think that we would simply have to determine where the `)` that is paired with `](` by using the while loop that was discussed in this weeks Monday lecture.
-We would have to add the substring up to the next `)` that is not paired with an a new `(`.
+We would have to add the substring up to the next `)` that is not paired with an a new `(` to the toReturn Arraylist.

 ### Snippet 3